projectchrono/chrono/doxygen/documentation/tutorials/pyengine/demo_spider_robot.md

 import os
 import math
-import ChronoEngine_python_core as chrono import ChronoEngine_python_postprocess as postprocess import ChronoEngine_python_irrlicht as chronoirr
+import pychrono as chrono
+import pychrono.postprocess as postprocess import pychrono.irrlicht as chronoirr

 print ("Load a model exported by SolidWorks");